jdmota/java-typestate-checker/README.md

-# Mungo plugin for Checker Framework
+# Java Typestate Checker plugin for Checker Framework

+*Work in progress...*

 ## How it works

-This version of Mungo is implemented as a plugin for the Checker Framework.
 Adding a `@mungo.lib.Typestate("ProtocolFile")` annotation to the top of a class enforces that instances of that class follow the protocol defined by the protocol file.
 Every time a method call on a object is encountered, we make sure that object is in a state that allows that invocation.
 The type of the object then changes to conform to the new state reached after that method call.
-We also make sure protocols are completed and that objects are used in a linear way.
+We also make sure protocols are completed.

 ### Type system